kpaulisse/gotests-template/README.md

 - Added [sprig](https://github.com/Masterminds/sprig) template functions
 - Incorporated [PR#80 - gotests generate test names with MixedCaps](https://github.com/cweill/gotests/pull/80) (updated branch to resolve merge conflicts as of August 2020 and get tests to pass)
 - Latest unreleased gotests features, specifically the `-parallel` flag
+- Keeping dependencies up-to-date (as of January 2023) since the upstream repository has gone dormant

 Here's how to install my fork of `gotests` (warning - may replace your stock copy, so only do this if you know what you're doing):